20 Clever Logos with Hidden Meanings

 The Power of Nostalgia in Branding

-The fact that Brewers’ old logo has remained popular illustrates how powerful nostalgia can be in branding.
-Although it is no longer being used as an official emblem for the team, people still widely use and love it among fans.
+The fact that the Brewers’ old logo has remained popular illustrates how powerful nostalgia can be in branding.
+Although it is no longer used as the team’s official emblem, it is still widely used and loved by fans.
 It serves as proof that sometimes old ways are better ways.

 18. Formula 1: Speed and Negative Space